Generalised polynomials and integer powers: Generalised maps

 { Recall that the Lie algebra $\stp(\cD)$ consists of strictly lower trinagular matrices (with respect to $\preceq$).
-Extending $\preceq$ to a total order, we can construe $\stp(\cD)$ as a Lie subalgebra of the algebra of (ordinary, strictly) lower triangular matrices.
+Extending $\preceq$ to a total order in an arbitrary way, we can construe $\stp(\cD)$ as a Lie subalgebra of the algebra of (ordinary) strictly lower triangular matrices.
 As a consequence, the exponential map on $\stp(\cD)$ is particularly well-behaved. }

-\begin{example} In the running example, $\b stp(\cD)$ consist of matrices $Z$ of the form
+\begin{example} In the running example, $\bstp(\cD)$ consist of matrices $Z$ of the form

 The exponential of a matrix $Z$ as above takes the form

 where the remaining coefficients are given by

 \end{example}